Nov. 2018 Day of the Dead Mexico trip

 Participants will be able to either hike up the mountain or, for an additional cost, enjoy a shaman-led “temazcal” Mayan sweat lodge where hot coal ovens turn an igloo-like structure into a sauna, filled with the scents of fresh mint, eucalyptus, chamomile flowers, and other medicinal herbs

 Evening trip to the city of Mixquic, famous for its elaborate Day of the Dead festival, street celebration, and cemetery rituals.

 Saturday, November 3rd

-- Day of the Dead costume bike ride with up to 10,000 cyclists (or a free night out)
+Day of the Dead costume bike ride with up to 10,000 cyclists (optional)

 Sunday, November 4th

 Morning bike ride through closed-streets and through Chapultapec Park, downtown, and various neighborhoods and important sites not yet visited

 Afternoon free to visit museums or walk around